r-uiz/Letterboxd-Analyzer/README.md

 - To conduct a thorough exploratory data analysis to discover trends in movie ratings, genres, and viewer preferences.
 - To visualize the findings using Python's Matplotlib and Tableau for clear, impactful insights.
 - To identify my top watched directors, actors, and explore genre popularity over time.

+## Python Skills Used
+- **Data Cleaning**: Preparing raw data for analysis by handling missing values, outliers, and inconsistencies.
+- **Data Merging**: Combining data from multiple sources into a unified dataset.
+- **Pandas**: Utilizing the pandas library for efficient data manipulation and analysis.
+- **Data Transformation**: Converting data into a suitable format for analysis.
+- **Data Visualization**: Creating informative visualizations using Matplotlib and Seaborn.
+- **Statistical Analysis**: Performing statistical tests and analysis to draw insights from data.
+- **Jupyter Notebooks**: Documenting and presenting data analysis using Jupyter Notebooks for reproducible research.
+- **Exploratory Data Analysis (EDA)**: Analyzing data to summarize its main characteristics, often with visual methods.
+- **Data Importing and Exporting**: Reading data from various sources and writing results to files.

+Feel free to explore the Jupyter notebooks to see my work in action.
+If you have any questions or feedback, please don't hesitate to reach out!

 ## Data Gathering